-Once classes begin for the respective term, students who wish to withdraw from a class or completely withdraw from school must officially withdraw on or before the date designated as the last day to withdraw for the semester.
-The last day to withdraw from any class is defined in the College's academic calendar, and there will be no withdrawals after this date.
+Once classes begin for the respective term, students who wish to withdraw from a class or completely withdraw from the College must officially withdraw on or before the date designated as the last day to withdraw for the semester.
+The last day to withdraw from any class is published in the College's academic calendar, and there will be no withdrawals after this date.
 A student who withdraws prior to the published date will receive a grade of "W" regardless of the grade average at the time of the withdrawal, and the "W" will be recorded on the student's transcript.
 Students who remain in the class after the last day to withdraw will receive the grade earned for the class.
-No withdrawals will be accepted over the telephone or by email.
 Failure to attend class does not constitute official withdrawal.

-Students are unable to completely withdraw from all classes online and are required to meet with an advisor/navigator prior to withdrawing completely from Shelton State.
+Students are unable to withdraw completely from all classes online and are required to speak with an advisor/navigator prior to withdrawing completely from Shelton State.
 Students who wish to withdraw from some, but not all, classes in a given term are encouraged to meet with an advisor/ navigator.

-Students who are Pell recipients or receive veteran's benefits must speak with a representative from the Office of Enrollment Services before withdrawing from classes.
+Students who are Pell recipients or receive veterans' benefits must speak with a representative from the Office of Enrollment Services before withdrawing from classes.
 Grant awards may be reduced or cancelled if students do not complete classes successfully.
-Withdrawing from any course has the potential to impact current and future financial aid opportunities.
+Withdrawing from any course has the potential to impact current and future financial aid.